Yugoslavism: Vidovdan Constitution

 Following the 1920 election, the DS and the NRS became the largest parliamentary parties but did not have the majority in the Constitutional Assembly.
 The KPJ and the HSS – the third and the fourth largest parliamentary parties – refused to participate in the assembly over the rule that a simple majority would adopt the new constitution rather than by consensus as foreseen by the Corfu Declaration.
 A further dispute arose when the members of parliament were asked to swear an oath to the king.
 All parties except the DS and the NRS refused to do this.

-The Constitutional Assembly adopted the Vidovdan Constitution based on the Pribičević draft on 28 June 1921.
+The Constitutional Assembly adopted the Vidovdan Constitution based on the Pribićević draft on 28 June 1921.
 The choice was made at Prime Minister Pašić's urging as the version providing the least concessions to parties advocating decentralisation.
 Since the DS and the NRS did not have the votes to adopt the constitution, they obtained the support of the JMO and Džemijet in return for compensation to Muslim landowners for lost property.

 Even though ideological divisions existed throughout the kingdom, politics quickly became largely ethnic-based.
 The parties in power portrayed any criticism of government as tantamount to treason.
 Regardless of the ethnic nature of the country's politics, there were political parties crossing that boundary at certain times – Serb parties opposing the regime or non-Serb ones supporting it.
 The constitution was a product of the Serb minority, but it confirmed Serb primacy, marking the start of a long political crisis.
 The integral Yugoslavism was firmly associated with the royal regime.
-In the 1920 election, the KPJ achieved considerable success in large cities, in Montenegro, and Macedonia through protest votes against the regime, from unemployed urban voters and voters in regions having no other attractive national or regional opposition.
+In the 1920 election, the KPJ achieved considerable success in large cities in Montenegro and Macedonia through protest votes against the regime from unemployed urban voters and voters in regions having no other attractive national or regional opposition.

-The Vidovdan Constitution was dysfunctional and ultimately failed because it was illegitimate and did not ensure the rule of law, individual rights, neutrality of the state in the matters of religion and national culture.
+The Vidovdan Constitution was dysfunctional and ultimately failed because it was illegitimate and did not ensure the rule of law, individual rights, or neutrality of the state in the matters of religion and national culture.
 The national question was a product of the dysfunctional nature of the constitution.
-The fault laid primarily with the policies adopted by the king and Pašić as well as by Davidović and Pribičević in the first years of the kingdom.
-They viewed the Kingdom of Serbs, Croats and Slovenes essentially as an expansion of Serbia and the conflicts were a response to the Serbian hegemonism and the constitution designed to serve only a particular interpretation of Serbian national interests.
+The fault lay primarily with the policies adopted by the king and Pašić as well as by Davidović and Pribićević in the first years of the kingdom.
+They viewed the Kingdom of Serbs, Croats and Slovenes essentially as an expansion of Serbia, and the conflicts were a response to the Serbian hegemonism and the constitution designed to serve only a particular interpretation of Serbian national interests.